sprollucy/Sweatbot-Beta/README.md

 Readme and other info currently incomplete.
 This app has zero error exception handling so if it crashes, it may lock up!

 Notice - This app was written with the assistance of chatgpt as I am still learning, but 90% of the code was writen by me.
 Its not fun writing the same thing 50 times and its great for finding bugs that I have missed.
-Feel free to report issues on here or directly contact me on discord if you have any issues, or have any suggestion/criticisms: sprollucy

 ## Features
 -Some bitbot cloned features